-Concealment in a Gun Fight
+What Is Concealment In A Gun Fight

 Using concealment to hide may be a good idea, but using concealment because you think it might stop bullets can be unsafe.
 Always know the difference.

-Cover in a Gun Fight
+What Is Cover in a Gun Fight

 Cover, on the other hand, refers to anything that effectively protects you from the threat.
-If your attacker(s) has a firearm then cover would be anything you can put between you and the oncoming bullets that would protect you from the bullets.
+If your attacker(s) has a firearm, then cover would be anything you can put between you and the oncoming bullets that would protect you from the bullets.

-Whereas above we listed the body of a car as concealment, the engine could be cover if it's big enough for you to get behind.
+Whereas above, we listed the body of a car as concealment, the engine could be cover if it's big enough for you to get behind.
 A big tree can also be considered cover if it's hardwood and not falling apart.

 However, the truth is that cover is far rarer than most of us realize, especially in the environments where we would expect to have to defend ourselves (like a home).